szczurek-lab/seqme/docs/api.rst

 API
 ###

-At its core, pepme consists of three main components: metrics, property and embedding models, and visualization tools.
+At its core, seqme consists of three main components: metrics, property and embedding models, and visualization tools.

 .. toctree::
     :hidden: